stacklane/docs/🗄/Article/models/fields.md

 ## Type-Safe Access {#options-type-safe}

-Instead of referencing the available values by string, it's recommend to use the type-safe version.
+Instead of referencing the available values by string, it's recommended to use the type-safe version.
 Given a `Product` model:

 ```javascript
 new Product().status(Product.status.pending);